 Figure 4.
-An unauthorized user's credentials fail to gain access to the sandbox, as do the ordinary credentials of an authorized XDP user account.
-Only the credentials of the dev account owned by the authorized XDP user account succeed in gaining run-time access to the sandbox, and to all of the product instances currently in it.
+An unauthorized user's credentials fail to gain access to the sandbox, as do the ordinary credentials of an authorized Partner Center user account.
+Only the credentials of the dev account owned by the authorized Partner Center user account succeed in gaining run-time access to the sandbox, and to all of the product instances currently in it.

 Dev accounts setup

-Dev accounts in Xbox One are just standard Microsoft accounts (MSA) with special rules applied to them.
-They are used in Xbox Live for development.
-A dev account:
+Dev accounts in Xbox One (or later) are just standard Microsoft accounts (MSA) with special rules applied to them.
+Dev accounts are used in Xbox Live for development.

 Is assigned the external developer role when created by publishers.

-Is tied to the XDP account or Partner Center account that created the dev account.
+Is tied to the Partner Center account that created the dev account.

 Can only log in to dev kits.
 Login is denied to a dev account on retail devices.